Central African Republic travel advice

 Money

 The currency in the Central African Republic is the African Financial Community franc (XAF).
-Only Bangui’s major hotels accept international credit cards and the Carte Bleue debit card.
+The economy is cash-based.
+Only Bangui’s major hotels accept credit cards.
+ATMs are only available in a few banks and hotels in Bangui.

 Natural disasters and climate